materialsvirtuallab/megnet/README.md

-## MatErials Graph Networks (MEGNet) for molecule/crystal property prediction
+# MatErials Graph Networks (MEGNet) for molecule/crystal property prediction

-### Theory
+## Theory

-Graph network[1] is a superclass of graph-based neural networks.
+Graph networks[1] are a superclass of graph-based neural networks.
 There are a few innovations compared to conventional graph-based neural neworks.

 * Global state attributes are added to the node/edge graph representation.
 These features work as a portal for structure-independent features such as temperature, pressure etc and also are an information exchange placeholder that facilitates information passing across longer spatial domains.
 * The update function involves the message interchange among all three levels of information, i.e., the node, bond and state information.
 Thus it is one of the most general model.

 ![](./resources/model_diagram.png)
 <div align='center'><strong>Figure 1.
 The graph network update function.</strong></div>